Shopify Troubleshooting and Support: A Comprehensive Guide to Resolving 10 Common Issues

 - Leverage Shopify’s CDN: Shopify's Content Delivery Network (CDN) distributes your content globally, reducing load times.
 Ensure all assets, including images and videos, are served through it.

 - Minimize Apps: Each Shopify app adds code to your site.
-Audit your installed apps and remove those that are redundant or unused.
+Audit your installed apps and remove those that are redundant or unused to prevent Shopify app troubleshooting issues later.

 2. Payment Gateway Issues: Ensuring Seamless Transactions